Select an article below

 B. Get Help If You Need It

-While this section will help you plan for and navigate your retirement from the department, it does not include any specific investment, tax, estate, or healthcare coverage advice.
+While this section will help you plan for and navigate your retirement from the department, it does not provide specific advice on investments, taxes, estate planning, or healthcare coverage.

 Many people planning their retirement find it helpful to work with a financial advisor as they develop their retirement plan.
-We strongly recommend that you work with a qualified financial advisor.
-Before you interview advisors, make sure you’re clear on which areas of your life you’d like help with, such as:
+We strongly recommend working with a qualified financial advisor.
+Before interviewing advisors, make sure you’re clear about which areas of your life you’d like help with, such as:

 - General retirement planning